cisco-intersight/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

   + `min`:(float)Allowed minimum value of the parameter if parameter is integer/float or minimum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
   + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the ObjectType is optional.
 The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
   + `regex`:(string)When the parameter is a string this regular expression is used to ensure the value is valid.
+  + `inventory_selector`:(Array)List of Intersight managed object selectors.
+The workflow execution user interface show objects from inventory that are matching the selectors to help with selecting inputs.
+This complex property has following sub-properties:
+    + `additional_properties`:
+(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `display_attributes`:
+                (Array of schema.TypeString) -List of properties from an Intersight object which can help to identify the object.
+Typically the set of identity constraints on the object can be listed here to help the user identity the managed object.
     + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the ObjectType is optional.
 The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+    + `selector`:(string)Field to hold an Intersight API along with an optional filter to narrow down the search options.
+    + `value_attribute`:(string)A property from the Intersight object, value of which can be used as value for referenced input definition.
+  + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
+In all other cases, the ObjectType is optional.
+The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
-  + `secure`:(bool)Intersight allows the secure properties to be used as task input/output.
+  + `secure`:(bool)Intersight supports secure properties as task input/output.
 The values ofthese properties are encrypted and stored in Intersight.This flag marks the property to be secure when it is set to true.
   + `type`:(string)Specify the enum type for primitive data type.
   + `required`:(bool)Specifies whether this parameter is required.
 The field is applicable for task and workflow.
   + `value`:Value for placeholder provided by user.